PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/team/permissions-listing.md

 There are **View**, **Configure** and **Uninstall** Permissions in the Module panel, and all the permissions are Disabled by default.

+## Notifications interaction

+Each checkbox has the interactions, once it is clicked.
+The clicking is initiated using Ajax request, and the response is instant, page is not reloading.
+If the checkbox marking or unmarking is successful, there will be green success notification _Update successful_ prompted, on the top right of the UI.

+### Select-all checkbox marking

+Each Permission column has a select-all type of checkbox marking.
+Once the **View**, **Add**, **Edit**, **Delete** or **All** permission is checked on the top of the column, the rest of column permissions are auto-checked for the all of Menus and Modules.

 ## Multistores functionality

 Multistores are not impacted in the permission UI.
 Multistores top-right widget is available only in All Shops context.